 CEC operates American InterContinental University, Inc., AIU Online, LLC, Marlin Acquisition Corporation, Colorado Technical University, Inc., and Colorado Tech., Inc.

-In agreeing to the settlement the defendants neither admit nor deny any of the allegations in the complaint, except as specifically stated in the Order.
+In agreeing to the settlement the defendants neither admit nor deny any of the allegations, except as specifically stated in the Order.